 Tania too has benefitted from seeing PARC in action.
 “I used to lecture on how important resistance training and strengthening your muscles was to my students and I never did that, but I remember being up there every class and feeling like a hypocrite,” she says.
 “But working with people with spinal cord injury, I’ve seen them with their limitations, and they still find ways to exercise,” she says.
 “And I thought, ‘How ungrateful can I be to not exercise?’
 So I’ve changed that.
 Now I run every morning and it’s made a big difference in my work life balance; I have a clearer mind.”

 Seeing the benefits of exercise in her own life, Tania feels the urge to encourage other people even more strongly now.
-“Last week I sent out an email to my students giving them information about the midterm, and at the end I said, ‘Don’t forget to get out and get some fresh air, it’s good for your neuroplasticity and it’ll be beneficial for your performance on the test,’” she laughs.
+“Last week I sent out an email to my students giving them information about the midterm, and at the end I said, ‘Don’t forget to get out and get some fresh air and exercise, it’s good for your neuroplasticity and it’ll be beneficial for your performance on the test,’” she laughs.